csxuwu/csxuwu.github.io/_pages/about.md

 # 🔥 News
-- *2024.05*: &nbsp; 🎉 One paper is accepted to the ACM Transactions on Multimedia Computing Communications and Applications (TOMM).
+- *2024.05*: &nbsp; 🎉 One paper has been accepted to the ACM Transactions on Multimedia Computing Communications and Applications (TOMM).
-- *2024.04*: &nbsp; As a Visiting Ph.D. student at Nanyang Technological University (NTU).
+- *2024.04*: &nbsp; As a Visiting Ph.D. student at Nanyang Technological University (NTU) for one year.
 - *2023.10*: &nbsp; Excellent PhD Funding (**Rate<5%**)
-- *2023.08*: &nbsp; One paper is accepted to the IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI).
+- *2023.08*: &nbsp; One paper has been accepted to the IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI).
 <!-- - *2023.04*: &nbsp; One paper is accepted to the IJCNN 2023. !-->
 <!-- - *2023.02*: &nbsp;🎉🎉 Invited as a visiting student for the University of Alberta.!-->
 - *2022.12*: &nbsp;🎉🎉 2nd Prize, Award on China Post-Graduate Mathematic Contest in Modeling.